EICR Maldon Landlords Electrical Inspections & Certificates

 Any part of the electrical system found to be below the required standard is issued a code, which is as follows.

-- Code C1 – The electrical system presents danger and requires immediate attention, a risk for those using the system.
+- Code C1 – The electrical system presents danger and requires immediate attention, posing a risk for those using the system.

 - Code C3 – There’s a non-hazardous deficiency.
 Repairs are recommended for safety enhancement but are not essential.
 You’re under no obligation to have repairs done.